SystemsApproach/5G/disaggregate.rst

 SDN-enabled data plane.

-Pushing RAN and Mobile Core forwarding functionality into the switching hardware results in overlapping terminology that can sometimes be confusing.
+Pushing RAN and Mobile Core forwarding functionality into the switching hardware results in overlapping terminology that can be confusing.
 5G separates the functional blocks into control and user planes, while SDN disaggregates a given functional block into control and data plane halves.
 The overlap comes from our choosing to implement the 5G user plane by splitting it into its SDN-based control and data plane parts.
 As one simplification, we refer to the Control Plane (Forwarding) and PDCP-C combination as the CU-C (Central Unit - Control)